 For the next steps of this tutorial I am going to work with this texture below found at tonytextures.
 It is quite even without too many different looks over the area, but looks realistic – all in all a very good texture to use for architecture renderings etc. By the way: You are free to use exactly this one also for your projects (even commercial) so make sure to check out our extensive photo texture libary.

-Starting with our Architecture Scenery in Sketchup
+Starting with our Sketchup Grass Scenery

 Let’s open Sketchup and create a plane for applying the texture.
 For this tutorial I am using Sketchup Pro 2013 + Vray 2.0